JavaScript is required

 Choose content you actually enjoy.
 If you hate romance dramas, don't force yourself to watch them just because they're in your target language.
 Find crime shows, comedies, documentaries, whatever keeps you engaged.

-Add podcasts to your routine
+Add podcasts to your language immersion at home

 For beginners, look for podcasts specifically made for language learners.
 These use simpler vocabulary and speak more slowly.
 As you advance, switch to podcasts made for native speakers.
 News podcasts are great because they cover current events, giving you cultural context along with language practice.